 Machine learning is a fundamental part of the Uber model.
 The tech giant uses these algorithms to determine arrival times, pick-up locations, and UberEATS' delivery estimations.

 When you book a car, Uber’s aim is to estimate its arrival time as accurately as possible.
 Machine learning enables it to do this by analysing data from millions of previous trips and applying it to your specific situation.

 The same goes for UberEATS, which takes thing such as food preparation time into account to give you the best possible prediction of delivery time.
 The real-time analysis of these datasets has improved Uber’s estimations by 26 percent and increased customer satisfaction in the process.

 Lyst is an ecommerce fashion site working with a new breed of model – the machine learning model.
 To match customer searches with relevant recommendations, Lyst uses meta-data tags to make visual comparisons between items of clothing.
 Their algorithms read these tags and decide on the best matches.

 That’s machine learning at work.
-Much like Netflix, Spotify uses machine learning to establish your likes and dislikes and provide you with a list of related tracks.
+Much like Netflix, Spotify uses machine learning to figure out your likes and dislikes and provides you with a list of related tracks.

 As existing business processes continue to evolve, more and more companies are warming to the idea of an automated future.